Certseeds/GraphicsMagick/www/Hg.rst

 clone the GraphicsMagick repository and work for days or weeks (making your own local commits) before you decide to push some or all of your changes to the GraphicsMagick development repository.
-GraphicsMagick developers first commit changes to their own local respository, then they push their changes to the GraphicsMagick development repository at hg.graphicsmagick.org, later on (after testing and possible fixes) I will push the changes to the stable repository at SourceForge.
+GraphicsMagick developers first commit changes to their own local repository, then they push their changes to the GraphicsMagick development repository at hg.graphicsmagick.org, later on (after testing and possible fixes) I will push the changes to the stable repository at SourceForge.